syntropytcg/SOGParty/README.md

 SoGParty
 ================

-- This is a hobby/project forking counterwallet and adapting it specifically for Spells of Genesis.
+- This is a project forking counterwallet and adapting it specifically for Spells of Genesis gaming assets.
 This project is going to be entered into the DEVPARTY contest, please vote for it!

+- Note #1: SOGPARTY requires my **[forked Counterblock server](https://github.com/x-ETHeREAL-x/SOGPartyBlock)** to enable BITCRYSTALS denominatted markets to work.
+These markets must give priority to BITCRYSTALS as a quote asset like XCP/BTC over the cards.
+Without this change the BCY markets trade denomated in the card assets and require awkward decimal approximations that induce rounding errors.

-- Note: SOGPARTY's ShapeShift.io integration requires  my **[forked ShapeShift Skeleton](https://github.com/x-ETHeREAL-x/ShapeShift-Skeleton)** to enable ShapeShift functionality in the wallet.
+- Note #2: SOGPARTY's ShapeShift.io integration requires  my **[forked ShapeShift Skeleton](https://github.com/x-ETHeREAL-x/ShapeShift-Skeleton)** to enable ShapeShift functionality in the wallet.

 Devparty Contest
 -------------------